MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 **Ncrack**

-Ncrack is designed for companies and security professionals to audit large networks for default or weak passwords in a rapid and reliable way.
+Ncrack is designed for companies and security professionals to audit large networks for default or weak passwords rapidly and reliably.
 It can also be used to conduct fairly sophisticated and intensive brute force attacks against individual services.

 Ncrack also has its wordlists available, to check: